 - Right ascension: 5 hours 14 minute 32.3 seconds

 - Declination: -8 degrees 12 minutes 6 seconds

-Rigel also has two distant stellar companions, Rigel B and Rigel C — a binary system.
-At the ninth magnitude, the combined light of these stars would usually be enough for most telescopes to pick up, but they are too close to the bright Rigel to be easily visible.
+Rigel has two distant stellar companions, Rigel B and Rigel C — a binary system.
+At the ninth magnitude, the combined light of these stars would usually be enough for most telescopes to pick up, but they are too close to Rigel to be distinguished apart.

 Rigel's bright starlight also bounces off a nearby nebula, as shown in a picture published in 2012 on NASA's Astronomy Picture of the Day website.

 "The blue color of the Witch Head Nebula and of the dust surrounding Rigel is caused not only by Rigel's intense blue starlight, but because the dust grains scatter blue light more efficiently than red," NASA wrote.
 "The same physical process causes Earth's daytime sky to appear blue, although the scatterers in Earth's atmosphere are molecules of nitrogen and oxygen."